Nuitka/Nuitka-website/posts/nuitka-release-0315.rst

 This is to inform you about the new stable release of `Nuitka <https://nuitka.net>`_.
 It is the extremely compatible Python compiler.
 Please see the page `"What is Nuitka?" </pages/overview.html>`_ for an overview.

 This is to inform you about the new stable release of Nuitka.
-This time again many organizational improvements, some bug fixes, much improved compatibility and cleanups.
+This time again many organisational improvements, some bug fixes, much improved compatibility and cleanups.

 This release cycle had a focus on packaging Nuitka for easier